Orangecrest Appraisal Service can help you remove your Private Mortgage Insurance

 During the recent mortgage upturn of the last decade, it became common to see lenders commanding down payments of 10, 5 or often 0 percent.
 How does a lender manage the increased risk of the low down payment?
 The answer is Private Mortgage Insurance or PMI.
 This added policy covers the lender in the event a borrower doesn't pay on the loan and the market price of the home is less than what is owed on the loan.

-PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and oftentimes isn't even tax deductible, PMI can be pricey to a borrower.
-It's profitable for the lender because they collect the money, and they receive payment if the borrower doesn't pay, different from a piggyback loan where the lender consumes all the costs.
+PMI can be expensive to a borrower on the grounds that the $40-$50 a month per $100,000 borrowed is compiled into the mortgage payment and often isn't even tax deductible.
+It's lucrative for the lender because they acquire the money, and they receive payment if the borrower defaults, different from a piggyback loan where the lender takes in all the costs.

 Does your monthly mortgage payment include PMI?
 Contact us, you may be able to save money by removing your PMI.

 How can buyers refrain from bearing the expense of PMI?

 With the implementation of The Homeowners Protection Act of 1998, on most loans lenders are forced to automatically terminate the PMI when the principal balance of the loan reaches 78 percent of the beginning loan amount.
 Wise home owners can get off the hook beforehand.
 The law stipulates that, at the request of the home owner, the PMI must be abandoned when the principal amount reaches just 80 percent.